-NATIONAL SCHOLARSHIPS Ten national scholarships will be awarded in the fall of 1958 to out-of-state students who have outstanding scholastic ability, good personal qualifications, and need of financial assistance.
-The student must rank in the upper one-fifth of his graduating class.
+NATIONAL SCHOLARSHIPS Ten national scholarships will be awarded annually to out-of-state students who have outstanding scholastic ability, good personal qualifications, and need of financial assistance.
+The students must rank in the upper one-fifth of his graduating class.
 Scores on the Scholastic Aptitude Test of the C. E. E. B. will also be used in determining the applicant's academic promise.
 The scholarships will vary up to a maximum of full tuition, depending upon the need.
 These scholarships may be renewed each year provided the student maintains an average of 80 or higher, and the financial need continues.